Go To Market strategy (GTM) Defenition

 Product Marketing means promoting and selling a product or service.
 It entails deciding on product positioning and messaging, launching the product, and more.
 Successful data-driven product marketing relies on quality information.

-Go-To-Marketing strategy provides a sturdy base for a more focused market research and voice of customer analysis.
+The go-To-Marketing strategy provides a sturdy base for more focused market research and voice of customer analysis.
 Using a well constructed strategy ensures the messaging is consistent and intune to buyer personas and attitudes, helping sales teams to optimize marketing and get better sales and revenue.

 GTM as base for innovation